okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 ## Change your Identity Provider to Okta

 JHipster leverages Spring Security's OAuth 2.0 support for configuring which IdP it should get user information from.
-When using Spring Security with Spring Boot, you can configure most configuration settings in properties files.
+When using Spring Security with Spring Boot, you can configure most configurationsettings in a properties files.
 You can even override properties with environment variables.

 To switch from Keycloak to Okta (or any other IdP), you can override the default properties (for Spring Security OAuth).